dortania/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 ![](../images/sonoma.png)

-*"Well here we are again, it's always such a pleasure"* Apple has yet again dropped a bunch of models, continuing their journey on discontinuing Intel Macs.
+*Well here we are again, it's always such a pleasure~*

+Apple has yet again dropped a bunch of models, continuing their journey on discontinuing Intel Macs.
 With the release of OpenCore Legacy Patcher v1.0.0, early support for macOS Sonoma has been implemented.

 ## Newly dropped hardware